Fede Dorcaz

 Fede Dorcaz (28 January 1996 – 9 October 2025) was an Argentine model and singer.
 He first worked as a model in Spain and later became a singer in Argentina, with songs like Cara Bonita and Volver A Empezar.
 Dorcaz was also a contestant on Las Estrellas Bailan En Hoy, a Mexican television talent show.

-He was shot dead in Mexico City on 9 October 2025, at the age of 29.
+Murder

+Just days before he was set to appear on a popular Mexican television dance competition, Fede was shot in the neck in Mexico City on October 9, 2025 after leaving a dance rehearsal and was reportedly on his way home when the incident occurred.
+He was pronounced dead at the scene.
 The perpetrators fled the scene on motorcycles.